-"It's not like you wake up one day and all of a sudden you're thirsty, hungry, and [going to the bathroom] all the time," says Melissa Joy Dobbins, RD, a certified diabetes educator in Illinois and a spokesperson for the American Association of Diabetes Educators.
-"It picks up gradually."
-Indeed, "most people are unaware that they have diabetes in its early or even middle phases," says Aaron Cypess, MD, assistant professor of medicine at Harvard Medical School and staff physician at Joslin Diabetes Center.
-Just because you're not keyed in doesn't mean you're immune from problems associated with diabetes, he adds.
+“It’s not like you wake up one day and all of a sudden you’re thirsty, hungry, and [going to the bathroom] all the time,” says Melissa Joy Dobbins, RD, a certified diabetes educator in Illinois and a spokesperson for the American Association of Diabetes Educators.
+“It picks up gradually.”
+Indeed, “most people are unaware that they have diabetes in its early or even middle phases,” says Aaron Cypess, MD, assistant professor of medicine at Harvard Medical School and staff physician at Joslin Diabetes Center.
+Just because you’re not keyed in doesn’t mean you’re immune from problems associated with diabetes, he adds.
 The longer you go without controlling diabetes, the greater your risk for heart disease, kidney disease, amputation, blindness, and other serious complications.
-"We recommend that people with risk factors for diabetes, such as a family history or being overweight, get evaluated on a regular basis," Dr. Cypess says.
-If you've been feeling off, talk to your doctor about getting a simple blood test that can diagnose the disease.
-And pay attention to these subtle diabetes symptoms and signs.
-Try these simple tricks for living well with diabetes
+“We recommend that people with risk factors for diabetes, such as a family history or being overweight, get evaluated on a regular basis,” Dr. Cypess says.
+If you’ve been feeling off, talk to your doctor about getting a simple blood test that can diagnose the disease.
+And pay attention to these subtle signs and symptoms of diabetes.

 You’re taking more bathroom breaks

 When you have diabetes, your body becomes less efficient at breaking food down into sugar, so you have more sugar sitting in your bloodstream, says Dobbins.
-"Your body gets rid of it by flushing it out in the urine."
-So going to the bathroom a lot could be one of the diabetes symptoms you're missing.
-Most patients aren't necessarily aware of how often they use the bathroom, says Dr. Cypess.
-"When we ask about it, we often hear, 'Oh yeah, I guess I’m going more often than I used to,'" he says.
+“Your body gets rid of it by flushing it out in the urine.”
+So going to the bathroom a lot could be one of the diabetes symptoms you’re missing.
+Most patients aren’t necessarily aware of how often they use the bathroom, says Dr. Cypess.
+“When we ask about it, we often hear, ‘Oh yeah, I guess I’m going more often than I used to,’” he says.
 But one red flag is whether the need to urinate keeps you up at night.
-Once or twice might be normal, but if it's affecting your ability to sleep, that could be a diabetes symptom to pay attention to.
-Follow this exercise plan if you have diabetes
+Once or twice might be normal, but if it’s affecting your ability to sleep, that could be a diabetes symptom to pay attention to.
+Make sure you know these diabetes myths that could sabotage your health.

 You’re thirstier than usual

 Urinating a lot will also make you feel parched.
-Another one of the common diabetes symptoms Dobbins sees with patients is that they use drinks like juices, soda, or chocolate milk to quench their thirst.
+Another one of the common symptoms of diabetes Dobbins sees with patients is that they use drinks like juices, soda, or chocolate milk to quench their thirst.
 These sugary beverages then pack the bloodstream with excess sugar, which can lead to the problem all over again.
-Instead of drinks with sugar, try these tricks to drink more water

 You’ve lost a little weight

-Considering that being overweight is a risk factor for diabetes, it sounds counterintuitive that shedding pounds could be one of the silent diabetes symptoms.
-"Weight loss comes from two things," says Dr. Cypess.
-"One, from the water that you lose [from urinating].
-Two, you lose some calories in the urine and you don’t absorb all the calories from the sugar in your blood."
-Once people learn they have diabetes and start controlling their blood sugar, they may even experience some weight gain—but "that's a good thing," says Dr. Cypess, because it means your blood sugar levels are more balanced.
-Here are 9 other reasons for unexplained weight loss
+Considering that being overweight is a risk factor for diabetes, it sounds counterintuitive that shedding pounds could be one of the silent symptoms of diabetes.
+“Weight loss comes from two things,” says Dr. Cypess.
+“One, from the water that you lose [from urinating].
+Two, you lose some calories in the urine and you don’t absorb all the calories from the sugar in your blood.”
+Once people learn they have diabetes and start controlling their blood sugar, they may even experience some weight gain—but “that’s a good thing,” says Dr. Cypess, because it means your blood sugar levels are more balanced.

 You feel shaky and hungry